-The University of Missouri Office for Civil Rights & Title IX and the Relationship and Sexual Violence Prevention Center are primarily responsible for sexual assault education and awareness in collaboration with many offices at the University.
+The Office of Institutional Equity and the Relationship and Sexual Violence Prevention Center are primarily responsible for sexual assault education and awareness in collaboration with many offices at the University.
 Together, these offices offer a variety of programming focusing on sexual and gender violence.